tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-dprive-oblivious-doh.md

 to indicate that this request is an Oblivious DoH query intended for proxying.
 Clients also SHOULD set this same value for the HTTP Accept header.

-Proxies MUST check that client requests are correctly encoded, and MUST return a 4xx (Client Error) if the check fails, along with the Proxy-Status response header with an "error" parameter of type "http_request_error" {{!I-D.ietf-httpbis-proxy-status}}.
+Proxies MUST check that Client requests are correctly encoded, and MUST return a 4xx (Client Error) if the check fails, along with the Proxy-Status response header with an "error" parameter of type "http_request_error" {{!I-D.ietf-httpbis-proxy-status}}.
 A correctly encoded request has the HTTP Content-Type header "application/oblivious-dns-message",